 How can a toddler understand the changes that are going on between two adults’ lives?
-Looking from a toddler’s point of view, a divorce possibly means that usual routines may be affected, a loss of a playmate, a sense of attachment and trust broken and even possible a change in the main caregiver.
-As adults, we find ways and strategies to help ourselves cope with such transitions in life, but toddlers will need our intervention to help them make a positive adjustment, with as little implications as possible.
+Looking from a toddler’s point of view, a divorce possibly means that usual routines may be affected, a loss of a playmate, a sense of attachment and trust broken and even possibly a change in the main caregiver.
+As adults, we find ways and strategies to help ourselves cope with such transitions in life, but toddlers will need our intervention to help them make a positive adjustment, with as few implications as possible.

 Understanding the ‘Why?’

-How is it that a toddler can recognize the change that has been going on?
+How is it that a toddler can recognise the change that has been going on?
 According to a Human Development and Family Studies specialist, Kim Leon, the first three years of life is when infants and toddlers grow quickly, become mobile, gain language, understand the world and form relationships.
-Because develop is both nature (genetic) and nurture (by the environment), a change of environment can create stress in them.
+Because development is both nature (genetic) and nurture (by the environment), a change of environment can create stress in them.

 What can I do?

 Divorce can be a stressful process, both for the adults and the child.
 Even so, the most important thing to do, as parents, is to provide that sense of security and structure that a toddler needs.

 #1 Maintaining consistency

 Toddlers need consistency to feel secure, and in the midst of the changes, it is crucial to ensure that toddlers do not get confused but continue to have consistent happenings in their lives.
 Here are some ideas of consistency:

 - Consistent daily routines: Daily routines should be kept as similar as it is before.
 This may require additional effort by the parent caring for the toddler to ensure that little disruptions are made to what the toddler is regulated to.